Occurrence Management & Critical Incidents

 - Near Miss: This is an event that, had it gone undetected and uncorrected, could have resulted in an undesired patient outcome where their health or well-being has been compromised, including disability, death, and admission to hospital or prolonged hospital stay.

 - Critical Incident: This is an event where serious harm has come to a patient in the health care system that cannot be attributed to the underlying health condition or inherent risk in the health services being provided.

 Any occurrence that has resulted in harm to a person is terribly regretful, which is why the Manitoba government introduced critical incident reporting legislation across the health system in 2006.
-Diagnostic Services, Shared Health, follows the legislated process for reporting critical incidents.
+Shared Health follows the legislated process for reporting diagnostic critical incidents.
 The purpose of this reporting is not to lay blame on an individual, but to look at what can be done differently and what improvements need to be made in the system to avoid similar occurrences in the future.